Microck/jarspect/README.md

 **BleedingPipe** exploited unsafe `ObjectInputStream.readObject()` calls in popular server-side mods, allowing remote code execution on Minecraft servers. **PussyRAT** used reflection to hijack Minecraft session tokens.
 The **Stargazers Ghost Network** distributed trojanized mods through fake GitHub stars, delivering multi-stage Java-to-.NET info-stealers.

-Traditional antivirus and text-based scanners score these threats 0/100 because real malware lives in **compiled bytecode** -- API references exist as structured constant-pool entries, not grep-able plain text.
+Traditional antivirus and text-based scanners score these threats 0/100 because real malware lives in **compiled bytecode**; API references exist as structured constant-pool entries, not grep-able plain text.
 A scanner that doesn't parse `.class` files is blind to all of it.
 And rule-based scoring alone can't distinguish a rendering mod that calls `Runtime.exec()` for GPU probing from a RAT that calls it to run shell commands.

 Jarspect was built to fix both problems.
 Every detection technique in the bytecode layer traces back to a real-world malware sample or documented attack vector.
-The AI verdict layer understands context -- it knows that `sodium` calling `glxinfo` is legitimate GPU detection, not process execution abuse.
+The AI verdict layer understands context; it knows that `sodium` calling `glxinfo` is legitimate GPU detection, not process execution abuse.

 ---